syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Records/How-to-access-a-particular-record-from-a-table.md

 ---
 layout: post
-title: How-to-access-a-particular-record-from-a-table | WindowsForms | Syncfusion
+title: How-to-access-a-particular-record-from-a-table | Windows Forms | Syncfusion
 description: how to access a particular record from a table
-platform: WindowsForms
+platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---